spiceai/spiceai/README.md

 2024-02-22T05:53:48.223101Z  INFO runtime::dataconnector: Refreshing data for taxi_trips
 ```

-**Step 7.** You can now query against the dataset using the SpiceAI SQL REPL.
+**Step 6.** You can now query the dataset using the SpiceAI SQL REPL.
 Enter the command below to start the REPL:

 ```bash
 spice sql